alan-kudelko/TrinityTrack6000/README.md

 ## 🗺️ Prototyping Roadmap

+- 🔄 Migrate project to VS Code, CMake, and Ninja build system with `arm-gcc` toolchain
 - 🔄 Implement a diagnostic function to display RAM usage over UART, including `.bss`, `.data`, `.heap`, `.stack`, and other linker sections such as `.tdat`

 ## 🗺️ Production Roadmap